takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2024.9.30 (17/09/2024 update)` <br>
+  ・ Fixed an issue in Explore mode where the previous matching status was sometimes displayed when canceling matchmaking within a round and trying again. <br>
+  ・ Fixed a problem in which clear percentage and target score could not be obtained for rounds that did not have a time limit when round information was obtained using the Creative API. <br>
+  ・ Fixed a problem in which an error would occur during round switching in Explore mode and the game would be forcibly terminated. <br>
+  ・ Fixed a problem in the course search tool that resulted in a 404 NotFound error regardless of the error code when a search was performed with a creative share code and communication with the API failed. <br>
+  ・ Fixed a problem in which round information was not being retrieved from the database when playing in creative rounds played by entering a code in a custom (private) match. <br>
+  ・ Definitions were made for the magic number in the source code, and the code was adjusted throughout. <br>

   ○ `2024.9.20 (12/09/2024 update)` <br>
   ・ In the point acquisition round, the point difference from the externally displayed border is no longer displayed as “+∞ pts” when all remaining players can qualify the border.
 (When this situation occurs, only the rank is displayed.) <br>